ForestOfLight/skyoobguide/docs/terms-and-methods.md

 Ways to *hard* freeze:
 - App losing focus on Mac
-- Going to the Switch HOME screen
-- Going to the iOS home screen (impermanent)
+- Going to the iOS lock screen (impermanent) (pre-iOS 16 ONLY)
 - Locking your iOS or Android device (impermanent)
+- Going to the multitasking view on some Android devices

 Ways to *soft* freeze:
+- Going to the Switch HOME screen
-- Going to the Android multitasking view
+- Going to the multitasking view on some Android devices
 - (Going to the iOS multitasking view)

 {: .important }